python-cmd2/cmd2/docs/examples/first_app.rst

 you don't need to do anything to enable this functionality, you get it for free.
 If you want the history of commands to persist between invocations of your application, you'll need to do a little work.
-The :ref:`features/history:Command History` page has all the details.
+The :ref:`features/history:History` page has all the details.

 Users can access command history using two methods: